victimsnino/ReactivePlusPlus/Readme.md

 While RxCpp is a great and powerful library, it has some disadvantages.
 It is written in C++11 and contains parts written in pre-C++11 style.
 This leads to a mess of old-style classes and wrappers.
 Additionally, the `rxcpp::observable` type has a long chain of template parameters, which can lead to slower IDE performance and larger binaries.
 Sometimes it has bad perfomance due to tremendous amount of usage of heap or just non-effective logic.

-Another implementation is [another-rxcpp](https://github.com/CODIANZ/another-rxcpp) which uses type erasure and `std::function`, but itt casues larger observer/observable size and potentially casues performance issues.
+Another implementation, [another-rxcpp](https://github.com/CODIANZ/another-rxcpp), uses type erasure and `std::function`, but this approach results in larger observer/observable sizes and potentially causes performance issues.

 ### Why ReactivePlusPlus?